vitejs/vite/docs/guide/api-vite-environment.md

   }
   ```

-  Client code should register corresponding handler using the [HMR API](./api-hmr) (this could be injected by the same plugin's `transform` hook):
+  Client code should register the corresponding handler using the [HMR API](./api-hmr) (this could be injected by the same plugin's `transform` hook):

   ```js
   if (import.meta.hot) {